-- If you have to give dimensions to elements, give only the width dimensions to large containing elements, Tables, Table Columns and images; do not give the width dimension to anything else unless it is very necessary.
+- If you have to give dimensions to elements, give only the width dimensions to large containing elements, Tables, Table Columns, and images; do not give the width dimension to anything else unless necessary.

 - Give your width dimensions in percentage and know the property the percentage is relative to.

-- Test your design with different browsers and make any design adjustment necessary for browser compatibility.
+- Test your design with different browsers and make any design adjustments necessary for browser compatibility.

 This guideline is what you need to produce a web page for printing using the percentage unit.
-If you have not understood it, then go and read my previous article Web Page Design for All Resolutions.
+If you have not understood it, then read my previous article, Web Page Design for All Resolutions.

 Testing your design